itsobi/how-many-peeps/README.md

 ## TODO

-- Home page
+- Individual Venue page
-- Venues page
+- Org Settings
 - Paywall for more than 5 users in org
 - Paywall for data exports (charts, etc.)
 - Landing page